 Including resources for Sexual Misconduct and Assault Victims

-Eastern Florida State College is committed to maintaining a safe and healthy learning and working environment that promotes responsibility and respect, and where no one is unlawfully excluded from participation in, denied the benefits of, or subjected to discrimination in any College program or activity on the basis of sex or gender.
-To that end, the College has zero tolerance for sexual or gender-based harassment, sexual violence, dating violence, domestic violence, stalking, and other sexually-related offenses, collectively referred to as Sexual Misconduct.
+Eastern Florida State College is committed to maintaining a safe and healthy learning and working environment that promotes responsibility and respect, and where no one is unlawfully excluded from participation in, denied the benefits of, or subjected to discrimination in any College program or activity on the basis of sex.
+To that end, the College has zero tolerance for sexual harassment, sexual assault, dating violence, domestic violence or stalking, collectively referred to as Sexual Misconduct.

 What to Do If You Are Sexually Assaulted

 • Call 911 if you need emergency services.

 • For assistance on campus, contact the Security Office.

 • For assistance off campus, contact local law enforcement (View additonal Victims Assistance Resources):

 Titusville Police Department: 321-264-7800

 • Seek immediate medical attention if you are injured or have been physically sexually assaulted.